Young German Order: History

+After the Presidential election of 1925 and the victory of Paul Von Hindenburg, the Jungdo began to take on a more pro-republic stance.
+This ideological shift led to the Stahlhelm and other anti-republican right wing organization to denounce the Jungdo for its "march to the Left".
+Mahraun responded by calling these critics "reactionary pawns of plutocratic interests".
+Mahraun was motivated in this change by a belief that Germany would be best served by the foreign policy of Gustav Stresemann and not by any particular love of the republic.

 In 1930 the Young German Order and its subsidiary organisation Volksnationale Reichsvereinigung (People's National Reich Association), founded in 1929, merged with the liberal German Democratic Party to form the German State Party (DStP).
 As a result of the merger, almost the entire left wing of the DDP split off and founded its own party.

 The DStP committed itself to equal rights for all citizens.
 The electoral alliance confronted the Order with the issue of the Aryan Paragraph and the antisemitic stance of the organisation.
 While the Nazi Party denounced the antisemitism of the Order and the Volksnationale Reichsvereinigung as unreliable, the Left, liberals and Jewish organisations accused them of a coverup.
 Prominent DDP politicians such as Gertrud Bäumer took a stand against them.
 In July 1930 Mahraun claimed that his organisations were far removed from antisemitism in any form.
 The Young German Order nevertheless did not allow the Aryan paragraph to be shaken as the ethnic and racial basis of its membership, and Mahraun said that it was not antisemitism.
 The Order and the VNR fought "demagogic antisemitism" for reasons of national unity and pacification and supported the principles of civic equality.
 The credibility of his statements was frequently attacked.

 The historians and political scientists Gideon Botsch and Christoph Kopke consider antisemitism to be a characteristic of the Jungdo, although it was "never at the centre of the Order's ideology and propaganda".
 There were always disputes between the "more moderate" leadership and regional organisations on the issue.